djurasze/SociableDomainUnitTesting/README.md

 ### Context sharing

-Creating sociable  tests will require initializing all dependencies for the logic being tested.
+Writing sociable tests involves setting up all the dependencies needed for the logic being tested.
 To simplify this process, we can utilize the features of Spring Test.
 By creating our own test slice, we can initialize our domain, application, and nullable